Robust Character Labeling in Movie Videos: Data Resources and Self-supervised Feature Adaptation: Abstract

 \section{Abstract}

-Robust face clustering is a key step towards computational understanding of visual character portrayals in media.
-Face clustering for long-form content such as movies is challenging because of variations in appearance and lack of large-scale labeled video resources.
-However, local face tracking in videos can be used to mine samples belonging to same/different persons by examining the faces co-occurring in a video frame.
-In this work, we use this idea of \textit{self-supervision} to harvest large amounts of weakly labeled face tracks in movies.
-We propose a nearest-neighbor search in the embedding space to mine hard examples from the face tracks followed by domain adaptation using multiview shared subspace learning.
-Our benchmarking on movie datasets demonstrate the robustness of multiview adaptation for face verification and clustering.
-We hope that the large-scale data resources developed in this work can further advance automatic character labeling in videos.
+Robust face clustering is a vital step in enabling computational understanding of visual character portrayal in media.
+Face clustering for long-form content is challenging because of variations in appearance and lack of supporting large-scale labeled data.
+Our work in this paper focuses on two key aspects of this problem: the lack of domain-specific training or benchmark datasets, and adapting face embeddings learned on web images to long-form content, specifically movies.
+First, we present a dataset of over 169,000 face tracks curated from 240 Hollywood movies with weak labels on whether a pair of face tracks belong to the same or a different character.
+We propose an offline algorithm based on nearest-neighbor search in the embedding space to mine hard-examples from these tracks.
+We then investigate triplet-loss and multiview correlation-based methods for adapting face embeddings to hard-examples.
+Our experimental results highlight the usefulness of weakly labeled data for domain-specific feature adaptation.
+Overall, we find that multiview correlation-based adaptation yields more discriminative and robust face embeddings.
+Its performance on downstream face verification and clustering tasks is comparable to that of the state-of-the-art results in this domain.
+We also present the SAIL-Movie Character Benchmark corpus developed to augment existing benchmarks.
+It consists of racially diverse actors and provides face-quality labels for subsequent error analysis.
+We hope that the large-scale datasets developed in this work can further advance automatic character labeling in videos.
+All resources are available freely at \url{https://sail.usc.edu/~ccmi/multiface}.